bluebird97/bluebird/README.md

 plan GUILE:

-**G** et up super early and Get sleep before 11:00 **U** fucking productive machine
+**G** et up super early and Get sleep before 11:00

+**U** fucking productive machine

 **I** have no myself

 **L** ose control . never happen

 **E** at the wall and papers, hit thE wall constantly

+---

+decisions:

+- consider use modern tech: record 820概念北宋题目:save to phone:单曲循环+ shuffle

 ---